 See also Hostels for Solo Travellers, Couples, & Groups in Plitvice Lakes National Park, Hostels in Dubrovnik for Solo Travellers, Couples, & Groups, and Hostels in Zadar, Croatia for Solo Travellers, Couples, and Groups.

-France is a good country to visit for backpackers.
+Plenty of backpackers visit France.
 It's easy to find budget accommodation in most cities and towns, although the overall in this Western European country tend to be high.
 But the sheer diversity of sights and destinations means that budget travelers or backpackers can find low cost food, activities, and accommodations in most places around the country.

 Paris: It's a big city, so it's easy to get lost in the chaos, but there are many hostels and other backpacker hangouts around town.